 - It should be obvious.
 If a user can look at your URL and make an accurate guess about the contents of your page, you’re on the right track.

 - Use keywords when you can.
 Those golden keywords that you spent so much time researching for your content can be used in your URL.
-Name your folders accordingly, using the keywords where appropriate.
+Name your folders accordingly, using the keywords where appropriate to boost your search engine rankings.

 - Shorter is better.
-A short URL is easier to copy and paste, say, and write.
+A short URL is easier to copy and paste, say, type, and write.

 - Never use multiple subdomains.
 If you can, avoid using subdomains altogether as they can negatively influence your search engine rankings.
 Please contact the web team at email@example.com if you are unsure if you are using a subdomain or if you have some questions about whether or not you should be using one.